azure-buddy/azure-buddy-online-website/content/blogs/ms-sec-taxii24/index.md

 ### To summarize

-We see that *collections* can be seen as API's which requires a more *Pull* approach for objects, potentially including pagination while *channels* seem to be more future proof by using a event-driven *Pub/Sub* approach, where you only get pushed new or updated *messages*.
+We see that *collections* can be seen as API's which requires a more *pull* approach for objects, potentially including pagination while *channels* seem to be more *future proof* by using a event-driven *Pub/Sub* approach, where you only get pushed new or updated messages.

-Main *TAXII* components are the **TAXII Server** and **TAXII Client**.
-Most *SIEM* and *SOAR* vendors like *Microsoft* support subscribe and ingesting TAXII based Threat Intelligence (TI) Feeds.
-They act as a *TAXII Client* by consuming TI Feeds.
-As you may expect TI objects defined using STIX, which is the common sharing model for IOC data.
+## Vendor Adoption

-*TAXII Servers* are mostly known as a *Threat Intelligence Platform* (TIP).
-Example *TIP* vendors are *Filigran*, *MISP and *EclecticIQ*. *Microsoft Defender for Threat Intelligence (MDTI)* does not yet support creating your own *TAXII Server*.
+Vendors that adopted the `STIX-TAXII` standard integrate using the `TAXII Client` component. *SIEM* and *SOAR* vendors like *Microsoft* support consume and ingesting from Threat Intelligence (TI) Feeds.
+Most consumed TI Feeds contain *IOC's* like *Indicators* of type *ipv4*, *ipv6*, *domain-name* and *url*.
+As you may expect TI objects defined using *JSON* in STIX format, which is the common sharing model for IOC data.

 ## Microsoft Defender for Threat Intelligence (MDTI)